 14.2.2 Support Team Education Plan (STEP) Meeting and Documentation

-STEP team is a school team that consists of the parents/guardians, the classroom or homeroom teacher, the school administrator or STEP team coordinator, other school personnel as needed, and the student when appropriate.
+STEP Team is a school team that consists of the parents/guardians, the classroom or homeroom teacher, the school administrator or STEP team coordinator, other school personnel as needed, and the student when appropriate.
+The

-Support Team Education Plan (STEP) Meeting Agenda to determine student strengths; analyze gathered data; prioritize concerns about the student's progress; create strategies for classroom, school, and home; and generate an action plan.
-The action plan or Support Team Education Plan (STEP) process requires the team to prioritize the identified support strategies, identify the person who will be responsible for implementing each strategy, and develop a timeline for implementation and evaluation.
+Support Team Education Plan (STEP) Meeting Agenda (STEP Form 4) to determine student strengths; analyze gathered data; prioritize concerns about the student's progress; create strategies for classroom, school, and home; and generate an action plan.
+The action plan or Support Team Education Plan (STEP) process requires the Team to prioritize the identified support strategies, identify the person who will be responsible for implementing each strategy, and develop a timeline for implementation and evaluation.

 Support Team Education Plan (STEP) plan and schedule dates for follow-up meetings to monitor student progress and results.